The Ultimate Warrior: Death

 Warrior died on April 8, 2014, in Scottsdale, Arizona.
 He had been inducted into the WWE Hall of Fame on April 5, appeared at WrestleMania XXX on April 6, and made his first Raw appearance in almost 18 years on April 7, the day before his death.
 According to reports, Warrior clutched his chest and collapsed at 5:50 p.m. while walking to his car with his wife outside of their hotel in Arizona.
 He was rushed to the hospital where he was pronounced dead at age 54.
 Warrior's colleagues said Warrior appeared frail during WrestleMania weekend, and said that he was sweating profusely and breathing heavily backstage.

-An autopsy revealed Warrior died of a heart attack caused by atherosclerotic cardiovascular disease.
+An autopsy revealed Warrior died of a heart attack.
+He is buried in West Point Cemetery in West Point, Indiana.

 Legacy

 Although Warrior's relationship with WWE was strained at times, more recently WWE has recognized him as one of the company's most popular legends.
 WWE described him as being "As devastating and intense as any Superstar who stepped through the ropes...", further saying that "The Ultimate Warrior may be the most enigmatic man to ever hold the WWE Championship."
 In 2011, WWE called him "one of the most recognizable" wrestlers in WWE history, praising his ability to draw power from "the WWE Universe", and further spoke of his impact as having "brought Hulkamania to its knees" at WrestleMania VI, "retired the Madness at WrestleMania VII and press slammed a slew of the greatest legends of his era".

 Warrior appeared in the Mattel Legends figures line in both Series 4 and Series 6.
 He was also chosen as one of six legends to be included in the Defining Moments series of action figures.
 Most recently he was one of a number of figures in the WWE Superstars line of Mattel action figures in an assortment called "World Champions".
-Warrior further appears as a playable character in WWE All Stars, WWE Legends of WrestleMania, WWE 2K14, WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, and WWE 2K20.
+Warrior further appears as a playable character in WWE All Stars, WWE Legends of WrestleMania, WWE 2K14, WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23, and WWE 2K24.
 In WWE All Stars, in which Ultimate Warrior appears as one of the "Legends", WWE stated that he was the "ultimate archetype of strength and intensity", and further stated that "without question, the Ultimate Warrior has etched his name in the pantheon of WWE greats".
 In 2005, WWE released The Self-Destruction of The Ultimate Warrior DVD, which portrayed Warrior in a negative light.
 Warrior claimed that if WWE wanted to induct him into the WWE Hall of Fame they would have "to tell the right story" opposite of the one depicted in the 2005 DVD.
 WWE released Ultimate Warrior: The Ultimate Collection, a 3-DVD, 540 minute-compilation of matches and stories, which portrayed Warrior far more positively, on April 1, 2014.
 Warrior was inducted into the WWE Hall of Fame on April 5, 2014, the night before WrestleMania XXX.